bradmb/sl.js/README.md

 ----------

 ## How to setup ##
-Grab a copy of the .js and .css files in the *release* folder and reference them in your code.
+Download a copy of the [latest release from the releases page](https://github.com/bradmb/sl.js/releases) and reference them in your code.

 You'll also need to grab your Slack token (or generate a new one) and locate the channel id for the Slack channel you want this script to run in.